HavocFramework/Havoc/README.md

 </div>

 ### Quick Start

+> Please see the [Wiki](https://github.com/HavocFramework/Havoc/wiki) for complete documentation.

 Havoc works well on Debian 10/11, Ubuntu 20.04/22.04 and Kali Linux.
 It's recommended to use the latest versions possible to avoid issues.
 You'll need a modern version of Qt and Python 3.10.x to avoid build issues.